PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:45:17
+Last updated: 2024-04-02 19:45:50
-Random Quote: Let yourself be silently drawn by the stronger pull of what you really love. - Rumi
+Random Quote: When you doubt your power, you give power to your doubt. - Honoré de Balzac